WLAN-Pi/profiler-legacy/README.md

 ```
  cd /home/wlanpi/profiler
- ./profiler.py -c 36 (enter the root password when prompted)
+ sudo ./profiler.py -c 36 (enter the root password when prompted)
 ```

 The script will run continuously, listening for association requests and analyzing the client capabilities in realtime.
 To end the script, hit "Ctrl-c".
 Leave the script running while testing clients.